Are You Really Covered?

 If this question has ever crossed your mind, we’re here to help.

 Anyone can sell you insurance.
 But how do you know if it’s the right insurance?
 You don’t, unless you’ve got an insurance agent that will take the time to learn about what you need.
-That personalized approach is how we’ve been doing business for more than 75 years.
+That personalized approach is how we’ve been doing business for more almost 90 years.

 At Middendorf Insurance, your protection is our priority.